konomu/konomu.github.io/_posts/2024-08-24-wa-ga-topic-presence.md

 ## Cases That Are Always Topicless Sentences

 There are two cases where a sentence will always become a topicless sentence.

-The first one is when **the predicate describes some event or temporary state directly observable to the speaker**.
+The first one is when **the predicate describes some event or temporary state that is directly observable to the speaker**.
 Furthermore, the sentence has to be spoken/narrated **as it is being perceived**.
-Sentences of this nature usually have verb predicates, such as 見える, 聞こえる, ある, and 来る.
+Sentences of this nature usually have verb predicates, such as 見える, 聞こえる, ある[^4], and 来る.
 Example (12) shows one of these topicless sentences with a verb predicate.
 The important detail about these predicates is that they all express something happening within some time frame (as opposed to something with a permanent state).
 Adjective predicates are less common, and noun predicates in topicless sentences are rare.

+[^4]: It might be a bit confusing that ある and いる are usually "temporary states" in Japanese.
+These verbs are sometimes translated as "to exist," but in practice, they usually refer to something existing in a temporary sense.
+To exist in a more permanent sense is usually expressed as "存在する."

 >12\. るり子ーッ、 <u><ruby>高原<rp>(</rp><rt>たかはら</rt><rp>)</rp></ruby>さんが</u>いらしたわよーッ｣<br>*Ruriko!
 Takahara is here!*

-Topicless sentences with an adjective predicate like (13) are more likely when the speaker is describing something that is directly observable, and spoken/narrated as it is being perceived.
+Topicless sentences with an adjective predicate like (13) are more likely when the speaker is describing something that is directly observable, and spoken/narrated as it is being perceived. "きれい" (*gorgeous*) is a temporary state because it refers to the gorgeousness of the moon as it is percieved by the speaker in the moment.

 >13\. ほーら、<u><ruby>月<rp>(</rp><rt>つき</rt><rp>)</rp></ruby>が</u>きれいだよ。<br>*Look, the moon is gorgeous!*

 Example (14) shows a topicless sentence with a noun predicate, which is relatively rare.
-These sentences violate the rule about permanent states and are easy to mistake as specificational sentences, but we can tell that this one is not an specificational sentence because its predicate is not a topic.
+These sentences sometimes violate the rule about permanent states and are easy to mistake as specificational sentences, but we can tell that this one is not an specificational sentence because its predicate is not a topic.
 More information about topicless noun sentences is presented in [the addendum](wa-ga-addendum#ndns).

 >14\. <u>そこに<ruby>現<rp>(</rp><rt>あらわ</rt><rp>)</rp></ruby>れたのが</u><ruby>陽子<rp>(</rp><rt>ようこ</rt><rp>)</rp></ruby>だった。<br>*It was Yoko that showed up there.*